-In 1995, the University of San Diego received a generous gift of American Indian artifacts from the family of David W. May, a former USD student.
-With that gift the May Collection was established, first in Founders Hall and later in Serra Hall where it became a valued resource for Anthropology students.
-Professor Alana Cordy-Collins has stewarded the May Collection since its arrival on campus.
-Annual exhibitions have been mounted in the May Galleries since 1996.
+In 1995, the University of San Diego received a substantial gift of American Indian artifacts from the family of David W. May, a former USD student.
+With that gift the May Collection and Gallery was established, first in Founders Hall, and later in Serra Hall where it became a valued resource for Anthropology students.
+Professor Alana Cordy-Collins stewarded the May Collection and much of the related exhibition programming from its arrival on campus until her passing in 2015.

 Twin gallery spaces were provided in the Joan Kroc School of Peace Studies in 2003, and a number of fine art projects have been staged in those spaces since.
 The University Galleries now coordinates its programming with the School of Peace Studies, focusing its exhibition program on photography that highlights issues of social justice and peace.